Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Our analysis aims to identify mobile cell towers that are not near an existing electricity grid.
 This information could be used to prioritize areas for grid expansion, to improve the efficiency of renewable energy source installations (like solar panels or wind turbines), or to consider alternative energy solutions.

-For this and the next examples let's use GEOGRAPHY data type as it can be easyly visualized using CARTO.
-As a first step, let's create GEOGRAPHY equivalents for energy grids and boundaries table.
-For that we need to reproject GEOMETRY column in each of the tables into mapping system WGS 84 (SRID=4326) and then convert to GEOGRAPHY data type.
-Run following queries that create new tables and enable search optimization for each of them in order to iincrease the performance of spatial operations.
+For this and the next examples let's use `GEOGRAPHY` data type as it can be easily visualized using CARTO.
+As a first step, let's create `GEOGRAPHY` equivalents for energy grids and boundaries table.
+For that we need to project `geometry` column in each of the tables into mapping system WGS 84 (SRID=4326) and then convert to `GEOGRAPHY` data type.
+Run following queries that create new tables and enable search optimization for each of them in order to increase the performance of spatial operations.

 ```
 // Creating a table with GEOGRAPHY for nl_administrative_areas